cengique/param-search-neuro/README.md

 	The sge_submit:

 	- creates the db from the `param_file`
 	- submits to a specific cluster node a specific simulation (according to its line number); For this, it calls `sim_genesis_1par.sh` script with `your_genesis_script_to_run` and `param_file`.

 	The sge_perlhash.sh:

-		- sources your bash
+	- sources your bash startup script
 	- set up the current directory for the simulation
 	- sets up a Genesis environment variable to a specific row no.
 	- finally, runs simulation by passing this variable as param to `your_genesis_script` (here, `mainSimScript_ElementalOscillator.g`)

 2. Other command usage examples